NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Background

-The BBP runs on a peer-to-peer network of processes and relies on the following assumptions~\cite{garay2015bitcoin,pass2017analysis,pass2017rethinking,Kiayias2017}.
+The BBP runs on a peer-to-peer network of processes and relies on the following assumptions~\cite{pass2017analysis,pass2017rethinking,Kiayias2017,10.1145/3243734.3243814}.
 First, Byzantine adversaries control less than 50\% of the total mining power that is used to produce blocks and do not have computational power to subvert the standard cryptographic primitives.
 Any message broadcast by a correct process is delivered to every correct process with high probability, and with a maximum delay of $D$~\cite{pass2017rethinking,pass2017analysis,rocket2020scalable,Kiayias2017}.
 This is often a hidden assumption of permissionless blockchains systems but it is in fact a critical aspect of the system that we do not only expose but embrace.
-In fact, in Nakamoto consensus the difficulty of the Proof-of-Work (PoW) puzzle is based on the maximum delivery delay D~\cite{pass2017analysis,rocket2020scalable}, and hence this is an assumption shared by Bitcoin and Ethereum.
-The same applies to proof-of-stake blockchains such as Ouroboros~\cite{Kiayias2017} and Algorand~\cite{Gilad2017} which assume a bounded delay.
+In fact, in Nakamoto consensus, the difficulty of the Proof-of-Work (PoW) puzzle is based on the maximum delivery delay D~\cite{pass2017analysis,rocket2020scalable}, and hence this is an assumption shared by Bitcoin and Ethereum.
+The same applies to proof-of-stake blockchains such as Ouroboros~\cite{Kiayias2017} and Algorand~\cite{Gilad2017}, which assume a bounded delay.
 The correctness of BBP, and systems such as Bitcoin or Etherum, thus depends on the premise that the system takes much longer to generate a new block than to propagate it~\cite{garay2015bitcoin}.
 Let us denote $B$ as the overall average block generation time.
-Hence, we assume that $r=D/B$ is relatively small~\cite{garay2015bitcoin}.
+Hence, we assume that $D/B$ is relatively small~\cite{garay2015bitcoin,pass2017analysis,cryptoeprint:2015/1019,10.1145/3243734.3243814}.

-For presentation simplicity, we assume that all processes can produce blocks.
-Moreover, we also assume that each correct client is collocated with a correct processes participating in the protocol.
-Devising robust solutions to support correct clients that interact with possibly Byzantine processes running the protocol is an open problem, which is orthogonal to our work.~\cite{10.1145/3422337.3447832}.
+For presentation simplicity, we assume that all processes can produce (\emph{i.e.} mine) blocks and act as clients by submitting transactions to the system.
+Moreover, we also assume that each correct client is collocated with a correct process participating in the protocol.
+Devising robust solutions to support correct clients that interact with possibly Byzantine processes running the protocol is an open problem, which is orthogonal to our work~\cite{10.1145/3422337.3447832}.